Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Watermark

-In AXIASolar's parachain messaging scheme, the _watermark_ is the minimum processed send-height of the receiving parachain.
+In AXIACoin's parachain messaging scheme, the _watermark_ is the minimum processed send-height of the receiving parachain.
 All messages on all channels that are sending to this parachain at or before the watermark are guaranteed to be processed.